Have you ever worked with someone for so long that you “just get each other”? Well, I have that kind of relationship with Emma, my assistant.

 - Trust the intentions of the other person.
 When something goes awry on a project, we have each other’s backs.
 There’s no jumping to conclusions about the other person’s intentions.
 We know that if there’s a mistake it’ll get figured out.

 - Communicate our needs.
 Even though I’m the “boss lady”, Emma treats me as an equal.
 She knows that she’s a helpful part of the business and speaks up about things that she needs and wants.
 I, in turn, am able to speak up when I need things from her too.

 - Sharing is caring.
-The more I share with Emma about the direction and vision about the company, the more excited she gets… the more she cares too.
+The more I share with Emma about the direction and vision of the company, the more excited she gets… the more she cares too.